-The government-wide financial statements distinguish functions of the District that are principally supported by taxes and intergovernmental revenues (government activities).
-The governmental activities of the District include providing enhancements to the Sheriff's Criminal Division budget and a modest amount to the Sheriff's Support and Marine Patrol Division budgets.
+Both of the government-wide financial statements distinguish functions of the District that are principally supported by taxes and intergovernmental revenues (government activities).
+The governmental activities of the District include providing enhancements to road construction and maintenance in the rural areas of Clatsop County.